SriPenumatcha/Flower-Identification-MachineLearning/README.md

 * `test_1.jpg` image to test the model's predictions

-* `Flower_detection.pptx` is the powerpoint for our teams presentation
+* `Flower_Identification.pptx` is the powerpoint for our teams presentation

 * `flowers` folder containing the original dataset from Kaggle.com